prathmesh4321/Movie-Frame-Prediction-Using-Convolutional-Long-Short-Term-Memory/README.md

 # REU
-create a folder with name cnn_lstm. within it create another folder with name CNN-LSTM-master paste the given 3 folders in this folder and run the code.
+create a folder with name cnn_lstm.
+Within it create another folder with name CNN-LSTM-master And paste the given 3 folders in this folder and just run the code.